Eat Less and Better!

 The first thing you can do to help farm animals is not support factory farms by buying the produce.
 Find out where your food comes from and how it was produced.
 We need better labelling to inform consumers what systems animals are raised in but as a general guide opt for organic where possible – welfare standards are stricter, flock and herd sizes are smaller, and slower growing breeds are used.
 Or look for free range.
 Pigs and poultry are the most intensively farmed animals in the world and any produce in supermarkets here is likely to be from a factory farm.
 If the label doesn’t say outdoor reared, free range or organic the animal will have been reared intensively.
 It’s very difficult to find high welfare pork products in supermarkets – try your local farmers market, independent butcher, or look online as some farms have a delivery service or there may be a free range farm local to you that sells directly from the farm.
 Avoid farmed fish altogether.
 Ask questions about dairy – are the male calves exported, do the cows spend most of the year outside or are they indoors?
 Some dairy farms keep the cows indooors all year round.
 It’s worth doing a bit of research to ensure you aren’t inadvertently supporting the live export industry.

-The most important thing you can do, and the easiest thing, is to cut down on the consumption of meat, dairy and fish altogether.
+The most important thing you can do, and the easiest thing, is to cut down on the consumption of meat, dairy and fish, or leave off the plate altogether.
 It is better for our health, for our environment and for the animals of course if we eat less animal produce.
 Have a few plant based days during the week, mix up dairy with non dairy alternatives.
 This website is great for easy to follow recipes https://theflexitarian.co.uk/2013/06/the-flexitarian-pantry/ Remember eat less and better!

 Pig campaign